 The market map we looked at seemed to say there were a small number of craft stalls in Freedom Square Brno, but we went there several times, and there were none.
 So the Market is not the place to do some last minute Christmas shopping.

 The Prague Christmas markets are by far the biggest and most popular Czech Republic Christmas markets.
 They are absolutely fantastic, especially the one on Prague Old Town Square, with some of the best landmarks of Prague as a backdrop.
-If you’re keen on photographing Prague, the Christmas Markets are an amazing spectacle.
-They run from late November to January 6th each year.

 Otherwise possibilities include the Cesky Krumlov Christmas Market, the Olomouc Christmas market and the Ostrava Christmas Market.